Discussing how geopolitical tensions impact the oil market, with Morgan Downey, Money.net CEO.

 Discussing how Williams-Sonoma could benefit from back-to-school sales, with Anthony Chukumba, BB&T Capital Markets senior equity research analyst, and Jamie Katz, Morningstar equity analyst.

 Patrick Doyle, Domino's Pizza CEO, discusses how the utilization of technology is driving earnings and reaching new consumers amid a landscape of growing competition.
 Doyle says about 45 percent of business is done through digital.

 Discussing likelihood of a correction turning into a bear market and the struggles with IPOs, with Dick Burridge, RMB Capital Management; Sam Stovall, S&P Capital IQ; Diane Jaffee, TCW; and CNBC's Rick Santelli.

 Where to put your money now, with Sandy Villere, Villere Balanced Fund, and Matt McCormick, Bahl & Gaynor.

 CNBC's Tyler Mathisen speaks to Jon Fortt and Seema Mody, about today's "Power Lunch" stories, including ratings agency Fitch saying Apple and Samsung will face competition problems in emerging markets.

 Discussing how Tesla should respond to Consumer Reports' latest review of the Model S which says the vehicle has "more than its share of problems," with Drew Cupps, Cupps Capital Management CIO.

-CNBC's Simon Hobbs reports on all the market moving events in Europe today, including talks of sanctions against Russia and a ruling by The Hague against the Russian government to pay more to ex-Yukos shareholders.
+CNBC's Simon Hobbs reports on all the market moving events in Europe today, including a plunge in German investor confidence and a lift for Greek banks.